Darius3133/pynite/README.md

 # 💎 Pynite
 Pynite is a modern, lightweight game library manager (game launcher inspired by Playnite) built with **Python** and **PySide6**.
 It aims to provide a premium, customizable interface for organizing and launching your game collection with a focus on simplicity and performance.

-> [!IMPORTANT]
-> **Pre-Developer Preview:** Pynite is currently in early development.
-Expect bugs and frequent updates.
-Always back up your `pynite_library.db` before updating to a new build.

 ---

 ## ✨ Key features